 Students should seek approval of essay topics from their module convenor/(s).
+Module essays must in some way engage with films, audiovisual media, and/or film and screen studies as a discipline.
 Module convenors will not normally reject any topic which may reasonably be deemed to fall within the remit of the module's general subject area.
-The MPhil Course Director will have the final overall approval and will be responsible for resolving any cases of conflict that may arise.
-The Faculty Degree Committee retains oversight on approved topics.
+The MPhil Course Director will have the final overall approval and will be responsible for resolving any cases of conflict that may arise, and the Faculty Degree Committee retains oversight on approved topics.